safedep/pinner-mcp/README.md

 docker run -it --rm ghcr.io/safedep/pinner-mcp:latest
 ```

 If you are using Cursor, you can add the following to your `.cursor/mcp.json` file.
+You must *enable*
+the MCP server in the settings.
+Learn more [here](https://docs.cursor.com/context/model-context-protocol#what-is-mcp).

 ```json
 {